swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-3-share-your-ml-experiment-data-with-dvc/index.md

 git push
 ```

+Congrats!
+You now have a dataset that can be used and shared among the team.

 When used by another member of the team, they can easily pull the experiment data from DVC.

 ```sh
 # Pull the data from DVC
 dvc pull
 ```

-Congrats!
-You now have a shared codebase that can be used and shared among the team.

 {% callout type="note" %}
 Want to see what the result of this step should look like?
 Have a look at the Git repository directory here: [step-3-share-your-ml-experiment-data-with-dvc](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-3-share-your-ml-experiment-data-with-dvc)